Hausdorff dimension of union of lines that cover a curve: The results

 Second we are going to show that the union of $E$ has Hausdorff dimension $1$.
 Since $B$ is countable it is enough to consider the tangent lines at the points of $[0,1]\setminus B$.
 Notice that the set of slopes of these tangent lines is exactly $f([0,1]\setminus B)$, so it is a subset of the range of $f$.
-However, the range of $f$ can be covered by $2^n$ closed interval with diameter $2^{-n^2}$.
+However, the range of $f$ can be covered by $2^n$ closed intervals with diameter $2^{-n^2}$.
 Then, for all $d>0$, we have Then, we have $\dim\big(f([0,1])\big)=0$.
-By Lemma~\ref{lslope}, since $F$ is convex, we get that the union of the tangent lines at the points of $[0,1]\setminus B$ has Hausdorff dimension $1$, since $E$ contains the tangent lines at the points of $[0,1]\setminus B$, the union of $E$ Hausdorff dimension $1$, as desired. \end{proof}
+By Lemma~\ref{lslope}, since $F$ is strictly convex, we get that the union of the one-sided tangent lines at the points of $[0,1]\setminus B$ has Hausdorff dimension $1$.
+Since $B$ is countable, this completes the proof. \end{proof}

 In Theorem \ref{Tbinc}, the function $F$ is differentiable almost everywhere.
 The following result shows that there is no such differentiable construction.